FAQ for Students & Parents

 How is hazing handled at the U of A?

 The University of Alberta has a zero-tolerance policy regarding hazing for all student organizations.
 Hazing, or any activity that subjects members to harassment, ridicule, intimidation, physical abuse, or sleep deprivation is entirely contrary to the values and purposes of Greek life.
 Fraternity and sorority members are educated on the dangers by both University staff and officers of their international organizations.
-To support the University of Alberta’s anti-hazing policy the Greek community recently partnered with the Office of Student Judicial Affairs to create the following videos
+To support the University of Alberta’s anti-hazing policy the Greek community recently partnered with the Office of Student Judicial Affairs to create an online hazing resource found here.

 If you ever feel that an individual is participating in any inappropriate activities, in a fraternity or sorority or any other student organization, please contact the Dean of Students Office at email@example.com immediately.